sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/dailyplan/history/dailyPlanHistoryFilterDef.md

 <td>``filter``</td><td>optional</td>
 <td>
 Specify the filters elements to filter the daily plan history that should be considered.
 All filter elements will be combined with "and".
-The elements in the lists controllerIds will be combined with "or" If dateTo is not set then entries for dateFrom will be considered.
+The elements in the lists Controller Ids will be combined with "or" If dateTo is not set then entries for dateFrom will be considered.

 The filter elements are